-Are you a marketer, recruiter, or evangelist who is not satisfied with the status quo?
-A builder who are searching for an opportunity to leave a legacy?
+Are you a marketer, recruiter or evangelist who is not satisfied with the status quo?
+A builder who is searching for an opportunity to leave a legacy?
 If you answered yes, then drop me a line at [email protected].
-We’re hiring Talent Partners and Growth Marketers for our new Talent Team.
+We’re hiring Talent Partners for our new Talent Team.

 P.S.
 As a personal side project, I am working on a collaborative content series to put together learnings from companies who are at the forefront of innovating for today’s talent revolution.
 If you know of great recruiters, talent marketers or even founders who are deeply invested in recruiting, I would love to speak with them!
 Please connect me to them at [email protected].